 I know, I know- after 14 years of living on boats I should be REALLY good at living minimally… but I seem to be getting worse as I get older.

-Because we are travelling all over Europe in our motorhome, we need clothes for hot summer days in the south of France, clothes for cold winter hikes (or impromptu trips up the majestic Mont Blanc, walking clothes, exercise clothes, smart clothes, casual clothes and clothes for when you're feeling bloated and nothing else fits.
+Because we are travelling all over Europe in our motorhome, and we travel all year, we need clothes for hot summer days in the south of France, clothes for cold winter hikes (or impromptu trips up the majestic Mont Blanc, walking clothes, exercise clothes, smart clothes, casual clothes and clothes for those days when you're feeling bloated and nothing else fits.

 (Tell me I'm not the only one with days like that…)